Greater Kashmir is home to a variety of stunning treks. The trek to Tarsar Marsar lakes is one of them.

 After this refreshing break, we proceeded towards the rest of the trail that lay in front of us.

 Walking alongside gentle crystal clear streams, we soon arrived at the grand meadows of Shekwas, which extended as far as eyes could reach.
 The vibrant shades of vast greens complemented by the bright canvas of the blue skies painted an astonishing picture.
-Along with the scenic views, a few leaf-thatched huts completely transport the traveller from all signs of modern (dare say ugly!) civilisation and gently places them into the sweet embrace of nature.
+Along with the scenic views, a few leaf-thatched huts completely transport the traveler from all signs of modern (dare say ugly!) civilization and gently places them into the sweet embrace of nature.
 After a relatively gentle climb above a slope near the village, we pitched in our tents under the starlit clear night skies to end the third day of our adventure.

 Day 4: Shekwas To Tarsar